OlivierLD/ROB/GET_STARTED.md

 > _**Note**_: To install the software above, you will need an Internet connection.

 ## Clone the git repo
-From a directory of your choice, like a directory created for your git repositories, named below `repos`, created under youyr home directory by the following command:
+From a directory of your choice, like a directory created for your git repositories, named below `repos`, created under your home directory by the following command:
 ```
 $ cd
 $ mkdir repos